 To refit it, carry out the above operations in reverse order.

-The engine may be hot during operations in close proximity.
+Please note when working close to the engine that it may be hot.
 In addition, the engine cooling fan may start at any moment.
+The label in the engine compartment reminds you of this.